Fort Moore (California): Second occupation and ceasefire

 On October 7, the U.S. forces regrouped, with Commodore Stockton sending 350 Americans, including 200 U.S. Marines, under U.S. Navy Capt.
 William Mervine, to retake Los Angeles.
 The marines were defeated in their attempt at the Battle of Dominguez Rancho, as Stockton's fleet fled south to San Diego.
 In December, U.S. Army forces under Captain Stephen W. Kearny were defeated by the Californio Lancers at the Battle of San Pasqual.
-After regrouping and resupplying forces in San Diego, on January 10, 1847, Los Angeles was recaptured by the combined 700 man forces of John C. Fremont, Stockton and Kearny, after the Battle of Rio San Gabriel and the Battle of La Mesa.
+After regrouping and resupplying forces in San Diego, on January 10, 1847, Los Angeles was recaptured by the combined 700-man force of John C. Fremont, Stockton and Kearny, after the Battle of Rio San Gabriel and the Battle of La Mesa.
 With the signing of the Treaty of Cahuenga on January 13, 1847, war in Alta California ended.

+Construction of the forts

+Post at Los Angeles

-On January 12, 1847, to secure the area from future attack, U.S. forces began erecting a 400 ft long breastwork on the same strategic site as the previous Fort Hill and named it the Post at Los Angeles.
-The plans were later revised, and on April 23 a larger defensive structure was begun on the same site.
-Constructed by the Mormon Battalion and the U.S. 1st Dragoons, it was designed for six cannons.
-It was never completed and was dedicated as Fort Moore on July 4, 1847, named after Captain Benjamin D. Moore, 1st Dragoons, one of 22 Americans killed in the Battle of San Pasqual in San Diego County, on December 6, 1846.
+On January 12, 1847, to secure the area from future attack, U.S. forces began erecting a star-shaped fort on the same strategic site as Gillespie's temporary barricade and named it the Post at Los Angeles.
+Designed by William H. Emory, the fortification was never completed as envisioned.